auntor-acharja/Sample-PW-Automation/README.md

 - Tests are executed automatically via **GitHub Actions**
 - Supports caching and optimized test execution for faster runs
-- Generates detailed **HTML reports** for debugging and analysis

 ## Configuration

 - Managed in `playwright.config.ts`
-- Supports **parallel execution, retries, and environment-based test runs**
+- Supports parallel execution, retries, and environment-based test runs
 - Screenshots, videos, and traces are captured for failed tests

 ## Reporting